Islander (band): History

 On August 31, 2018, Eleventyseven lead singer Matt Langston interviewed Mikey Carvajal on the Eleventylife podcast and discussed the music industry, growing up in the South Carolina, and navigating band politics.

-In March 2020, during the Covid-19 Pandemic, the band released a cover of the R.E.M. song It's The End Of The World As We Know It (And I Feel Fine).
+In March 2020, during the COVID-19 Pandemic, the band released a cover of the R.E.M. song "It's the End of the World as We Know It (And I Feel Fine)".
 The release was dedicated to lead singer Mikey Carvajal's aunt, who had recently died as a result of the virus.
 A portion of proceeds from the release were donated to the NYC Low-Income Artist + Freelancer Relief Fund.

 Music

 Victory Records signed the band in September 2013, and soon released their second EP, Pains.
 Their first studio album, Violence & Destruction, was released the next year.
 The music's material was generally well received by critics, as the first single off the Violence & Destruction, entitled "Coconut Dracula", has since been a very successful active rock radio hit, as it hit number 23 on the Billboard Mainstream Rock chart.
 On January 13, the band released a music video for the track "New Wave", the highly anticipated follow-up to the "Coconut Dracula" music video, which premiered exclusively on Billboard.

 In February 2021, the band released a new single, called The Outsider.
 In an interview, lead singer Mikey Carvajal described it as "a song for anyone that feels like an outcast [or] is struggling to fit in."
+The song later appeared on the 2022 album It's Not Easy Being Human.

 The band has received support from many big names within the music community.
 Sonny Sandoval of P.O.D. said "New school band with old school soul and passion.
 Keep your eyes and ears open for these guys!".
 Brian "Head" Welch of Korn and Love and Death tweeted "A new, unique, sick band with a CD full of great songs.
 You won't regret getting Islander."
 Lacey Sturm of the band Flyleaf tweeted a picture of Violence & Destruction stating it was her "New Favorite Music".

+On June 28, 2024, the band released its independently produced fourth studio album, Grammy Nominated.
+The album was fan-funded through a Kickstarter campaign launched the previous summer.